carsonmorrow/itc/docs/README.md

 * Fully integrated with iTunes for a seamless experience
 * Display supports track information in all languages and character sets
 * Support for external programs such as AutoHotkey

+iTunesControl source is available on GitHub.
+A binary release is available from the [GitHub releases page](https://github.com/carsonmorrow/itc/releases/tag/v0.63).